 Exposure to non-ionising radiation has become almost unavoidable.
-Electric devices produce extremely low frequency magnetic fields (ELF-MF) and radio-frequency electromagnetic fields (RF-EMF) are used for wireless communication.
-Both types of non-ionising radiation are suspected to impair human health.
-Using epidemiological methods, including personal measurements, Swiss TPH experts scrutinise a variety of potential health consequences, ranging from tumours to sleep disturbances.
-The possible biological pathways of non-ionising radiation are elucidated by means of bioinformatics.
+Electric devices produce extremely low frequency magnetic fields (ELF-MF) while radio-frequency electromagnetic fields (RF-EMF) are used for wireless communication.
+Both types of non-ionising radiation are suspected of affecting human health.
+Using epidemiological methods, including personal measurements, Swiss TPH experts are investigating a variety of potential health effects ranging from tumours to sleep disorders.
+The possible biological pathways of non-ionising radiation are being elucidated by the help of bioinformatics.

 We are constantly surrounded by mobile phones, for quick calls, checking our email, watching movies, reading the news.
 Being connected has many advantages, but these technologies also increase our exposure to mobile phone radiation.
 The SPUTNIC study aims to investigate possible correlations between mobile phone radiation and human health.

 For this purpose, the individual radiation exposure of the study participants is determined with the help of a smartphone app and possible effects on memory, concentration, logical thinking and sleep quality are investigated using several fun, game-like cognitive tests and a fitness-measuring device.
 The findings can help to assess if further restrictions on exposure to mobile phone radiation should be applied and which group of persons may be mostly affected.

 Electromagnetic Fields Exposure in Switzerland